 Price per night: 165-273 Euros (one-bedroom villa)

-Were you looking for something with a more urban feel to it?
-Then Origin Seminyak villa could become your favorite Bali vacation spot!
+Are you looking for something with a more urban feel to it?
+Then Origin Seminyak villa can become your favorite Bali vacation spot!

 Villas for keeping you fit and relaxed

-Its contemporary look got a signature of Arkana Architects.
+Its contemporary look got the signature of Arkana Architects.
 Bali’s top design studio interpreted architecture as an integral part of a lifestyle.

 Here, the portrayed lifestyle put a spotlight on fitness enthusiasts.
 They also took care of those who just wanted to find a peaceful relaxation corner, away from the crowds.
 Possibly in the company of a lover or good friends.